rails/rails/guides/source/action_view_helpers.md

 # => <section class="kitties puppies"></section>
 ```

-In addition, HTML `data-*` attributes can be passed to the `tag` helper as a key value pair, where the key is `data` and the value is a hash containing sub-attributes.
+In addition, HTML `data-*` attributes can be passed to the `tag` helper using the `data` option, with a hash containing key-value pairs of sub-attributes.
 The sub-attributes are then converted to `data-*` attributes that are dasherized in order to work well with JavaScript.

 ```ruby
 tag.div data: { user_id: 123 }